drdominicsingaraj/ccp/cloudformation.md

 | **AWS CloudFormation Templates** | Start with a sample template or create your own to define the resources you want to provision and manage as a stack. |
 | **AWS Service Catalog** | Create a stack as part of provisioning a product if you have predefined products in the AWS Service Catalog. |

-### Steps to create an AWS CloudFormation stack using AWS Management Console
+### AWS CloudFormation stack using AWS Management Console

 | Step | Action |
 | --- | --- |